Prince of Anhua rebellion: Ming government's response

-Zhang Yong led the captured rebels to Beijing, arriving on 13 September.
+Zhang Yong escorted the captured rebels to Beijing, arriving on 13 September, when the prisoners were formally presented before the Zhengde Emperor and assembled military and civil officials at the Donghua Gate, located east of the Forbidden City.
 Out of the rebels, only a small number were executed, while 190 (including their family members) were sent to distant border garrisons.
-On 14 March 1511, after a long captivity, Zhu Zhifan—being a member of the imperial family—was permitted to commit suicide rather than face execution.
+On 14 March 1511, after a long imprisonment, Zhu Zhifan—as a member of the imperial family—was permitted to commit suicide rather than face execution.
+All five of Zhu Zhifan's sons were imprisoned in Beijing, while his two younger brothers were expelled from the imperial clan for participating in the rebellion but were left at liberty.
 After an investigation, it was discovered that the Prince of Qing had neglected his duties as the head of the local clan, but remained loyal to Zhu Zhifan and even presented him with 10,000 liang of silver.
 Despite this, the Emperor initially maintained his favor with the Prince of Qing and gave him a considerable amount of gold and silver.
 (Note: 300 liang of gold and 5000 liang of silver.
 Each commandery prince from the Qing lineage received 50 to 200 liang of silver.)
 However, he later changed his mind and forced the Prince of Qing to return the gifts.
 Additionally, the Emperor abolished his personal guard and reduced his income, as well as the income of lower-ranking members of the imperial family from Ningxia.

-The soldiers who played a role in suppressing the rebellion were rewarded, with Qiu Yue receiving the title of Count of Xianning.
+For his key role in suppressing the rebellion, Qiu Yue was granted the title of Count of Xianning.
+Another five hundred officers and soldiers involved in suppressing the rebellion received rewards in the form of promotions in rank, noble titles, money, and cloth, in addition to the one liang granted to each soldier in the region.
+Soldiers and military households in the region also had their obligations to the state reduced—specifically, the number of men that each household was required to provide for military service was lowered—and taxes were reduced as well.

-During the campaign, Yang Yiqing convinced Zhang Yong to oppose Liu Jin by warning him that his life was in danger due to Liu Jin's plot to stage a coup.
-As a result, Zhang Yong joined forces with other eunuchs and successfully overthrew Liu Jin in September 1510.
+During the campaign to Ningxia, Yang Yiqing persuaded Zhang Yong to oppose Liu Jin by warning him that Liu Jin was plotting a coup and that his life was therefore in danger.
+Zhang Yong joined forces with other eunuchs and successfully overthrew Liu Jin in September 1510, subsequently attaining a more influential position at the imperial court.
+He also promoted Yang Yiqing, who was appointed minister of revenue.

 The Prince of Anhua uprising was one of two princedom rebellions during the Zhengde Emperor's reign, and preceded the Prince of Ning rebellion in 1519.